daraneeS/REGRESSION_Bitcoin/README.md

 ## Futher Improvement
 * Using other machine learning models to compare and improve accuracy of the prediction, such as XGBoost, Random Forest, Deep Learning/LSTM etc.
 * Adding more features such as VWAP, RSI, etc.
-* Shorten timeframe such as 4 hours, 1 hours, 30 minutes etc.
+* Shorter timeframe such as 4 hours, 1 hours, 30 minutes etc.